New, modern conveniences in a small historic town

 Grow fresh produce at the Watson Park community garden

 Thanks to the city's partnership with the University of Florida, locals can grow fruits and veggies at the Watson Park community garden throughout the year.
 Parents can walk kids just a few blocks over to play on Price Park's modern see-saw and climbing structures.
 Less than half a mile away, Agnes Lamb Park has a regularly-stocked Little Free Library, so locals can pick out a book and read under the shade of moss-covered oak trees.
-Residents can walk to the paved Hardy Trail from the park and enjoy an evening stroll through the community.
+Residents can walk to the paved Hardy Trail from the park and enjoy an evening stroll through the neighborhood.
 John S. Burks Memorial Park sits across Dade City, drawing crowds of families each weekend in the spring for Little League baseball games.
 For a unique historical experience, locals recommend checking out the living time capsule at the open-air Pioneer Florida Museum.

 Try a slice of famous pie at the annual Kumquat Festival